kayla11o/handook/where-we-work.md

-# Where We Work
+# where we work

-## From home
+## from home

-Most people at Basecamp work from home most of the time.
-You can spend up to $1,000 every three years outfitting your home office.
+The majority of team verb work from home most as we are a remote company.
+You will find most of us either in LA or NY but we have others sprinkled across the states such as NC, GA, and TX.
+For full time employees, you have a $500 one-time credit to use before end of this fiscal year to cover any needs for a home office.
 Getting the basics right will make a big difference: a good chair and a good desk.

-## From coffee shops
+## from coffee shops

 Working from home all the time isn’t everyone’s cup of coffee.
 Thus, in the pre-COVID-19 and likely post-COVID-19 vaccine era, lots of us choose to work from coffee shops or other third spaces either some of the time or a lot of the time.
-Great for a buzz of other people and much-needed [caffeine](https://giphy.com/gifs/bobs-burgers-fox-bobs-burgers-tv-3o72F3CQSLwU7XTlDy) of course, but please do mind our [basic security rules](https://3.basecamp.com/2914079/buckets/34/documents/14419) and procedures to ensure that nothing leaks on to the cafe wifi.
+Great for a buzz of other people and much-needed caffeine.

-## From a coworking space
+## from onsite projects

-If working from home or from a coffee shop doesn’t suit you, then trying a coworking space might just do the trick.
-Basecamp offers a $200/month stipend towards a desk in such a place.
+Several of our projects require part of our team to work onsite.
+This can be anywhere from Paris, France to Salem, Massachusets.